SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentTest.md

 ### Jenkins Server

 The pipeline for testing software components has been created specifically for [Jenkins](https://www.jenkins.io).
 Therefore, a Jenkins server is required.
-The [piper project](https://sap.github.io/jenkins-library/guidedtour/) provides a Jenkins image, which already includes the necessary configurations.
+The [project "Piper"](https://sap.github.io/jenkins-library/guidedtour/) provides a Jenkins image, which already includes the necessary configurations.
 Of course, it is also possible to [configure an existing server](https://sap.github.io/jenkins-library/infrastructure/customjenkins/).

 ### Git Repository